The Ultimate Guide to Scoring a John Muir Trail Permit

 Step 4.
 Enter a start date and group size.

 Step 5.
 Scroll down on the chart to Cottonwood Lakes and Cottonwood Pass.
 If there are permits available, there will be a number in the box.
-If there are walk-ups available, there will be a W. If none are available, the box will be grey.
+If there are walk-ups available (available 2 weeks prior to the trip), there will be a W. If none are available, the box will be grey.

 Step 7.
 Fill out personal info of the trip leader.